informalsystems/basecoin-rs/.changelog/unreleased/breaking-changes/155-restructure-repo.md

-- Re-structure repository with the focus on `ibc-testkit` integration ([#155](https://github.com/informalsystems/basecoin-rs/issues/155))
+- Restructure repository with the focus on `ibc-testkit` integration ([#155](https://github.com/informalsystems/basecoin-rs/issues/155))